PMBio/pygp_kronsum/readme.md

 * python generate_data.py
 * python runtime.py n (n is the number of samples and we used the values 16,32,64,128,256)

-For plotting, use the following commands:
+For plotting the results, use the following commands:
 * python plot_runtime.py
 * python plot_simulations.py